janaagaard75/FilmFilter/database/README.md

 ## Output

-* JSON arrays.
+* JSON object with arrays of movies, showings and theaters.
 * The ID is the position in the array.
-* What about the verions of the movies?
+* What about the versions of the movies?
-  1. Version information stored togehter with the showing.
+  1. Selected: Version information stored togehter with the showing.
 Easies but will take up most space.
   1. Version information stored together with the movies.
 Each movie will exist multiple times.
-  1. Selected: Version information in separte array.
+  1. Version information in separte array.
 The array will fill up as the different combinations are created.
 Takes up least space.
   1. Version contains a link to the movie.
 Takes up even less space.
+* Some of the properties have been made optional to limit the size of the final data object.
+Start with mandatory field and make the optional if the data enda up being too large.

  * Movies
    * danishName?: string